 Laura Dunn creates multiples of modern botanicals.
 Her process is of investigation into and experimentation with a shape drawn from life and repeated, repositioned, and changed by chance.
-She uses the medium of printing to explore the simple within the complex.
+She uses the medium of printing, as well as ceramics, to explore the simple within the complex.
 It is both an intuitive and fantastic way to understand nature.

 Julia Einstein makes paintings as if walking into a garden room with an artist’s eye onto nature in vivid compositions, elegant arrangements, and painterly surfaces.
 The artist refers to these paintings as “flower portraits” as the flowers sit as if on a stage for a quick capture of a flower’s gesture & bouquets with a bit of wildness, arranged for dramatic effect.

 In conjunction with the exhibit the Harlow is also hosting a workshop on Saturday, March 14, from 10am-1pm: “Behind the Scenes with Maine Flora: Three Views”.
 Join us for an immersive, inspirational, and educational session with Kathryn SB Davis, Laura Dunn, and Julia Einstein, the artists behind Maine Flora: Three Views.
 During the workshop the artists will share inspiration with the group, giving demonstrations and delving into the creative process behind the body of work on display.